TritonDataCenter/rfd/rfd/0125/README.md

 named `<bucket-name>_serial`.
 This sequence is used to assign increasing integer ids to objects in the bucket as they are inserted.

-The implementation of Moray currently includes a mechanism that allows an operator to observe the order in which two requests happened by comparing the values of `_txn_snap` for two rows in a bucket.
-These values are drawn from a single-row table called `<bucket-name>_locking_serial` using the Postgres `SELECT FOR UPDATE` mechanism, and updated with an incremented value after a new object is inserted or updated.
-It's unclear whether this feature is used in any Manta deployments.
+The implementation of Moray currently includes a mechanism that is *intended* to allow an operator to observe the order in which two transaction occurred by comparing the values of `_txn_snap` for two rows in a bucket.
+The actual implementation doesn't allow such deductions because the Moray query that is used assign values in this column makes no garuantees about the order in which two parallel transactions are started or the order in which they were committed.
+[MORAY-13](https://jira.joyent.us/browse/MORAY-13) has some discussion related to this feature that suggests it doesn't support its intended use-case in Marlin.

 #### Triggers